fasalzaman/aroworkshop/_entries/04-01 cicd_demo_overview.md

----
-sectionid: lab3-cdcd-demo-overview
-sectionclass: h2
+LAB 3 : CI/CD
-title: CI/CD Demo Overview
+## 3.1 CI/CD Demo Overview
-parent-id: lab-cicd
----

-### CI/CD

 With Continuous Integration and Continuous Delivery, you can accelerate the development and deliver of your microservices.
 Azure Red Hat OpenShift provides seamless supports to open source DevOps & CICD tools, like Jenkins, Nexus, GitHub and SonarQube.